Logos and Wordmarks

 Primary SFA wordmark

-Primary SFA wordmark with white text
+Primary SFA wordmark with white text and transparent background

 College, department and office wordmarks